iweld/sql_interview_questions/README.md

 15. <a href="https://github.com/iweld/sql_interview_questions/blob/main/QUESTIONS_AND_ANSWERS.md#q15">From a table of names, write a query that only returns EVEN number rows.</a>.
 16. <a href="https://github.com/iweld/sql_interview_questions/blob/main/QUESTIONS_AND_ANSWERS.md#q16">How can we copy the contents of one table to a new table</a>?
 17. <a href="https://github.com/iweld/sql_interview_questions/blob/main/QUESTIONS_AND_ANSWERS.md#q17">In string pattern matching, what is the difference between LIKE and ILIKE</a>?
+18. <a href="https://github.com/iweld/sql_interview_questions/blob/main/QUESTIONS_AND_ANSWERS.md#q18">What are Aggregate and Scalar functions in an RDBMS and can you provide an example of their use</a>?